Nina Simone: Health

 Simone was diagnosed with bipolar disorder in the late 1980s.
 She was known for her temper and outbursts of aggression.

-Singer-songwriter Janis Ian, a one-time friend of Simone's, related in her autobiography Society's Child: My Autobiography (2008) an incident in which Simone forced a shoe store cashier at gunpoint to take back a pair of sandals she had already worn, and another in which Simone ripped a payphone from its wall when Ian refused to pay royalties for Simone having recorded one of her songs.
+Singer-songwriter Janis Ian, a friend of Simone's in the early and mid-1970s, related in her autobiography Society's Child: My Autobiography (2008) an incident in which Simone forced at gunpoint a Los Angeles sidewalk vendor to take back a pair of sandals she had already worn, and to refund her money.
+The vendor complied, and law enforcement did not get involved.

+Ian also recalled an incident in which Simone ripped a payphone from its wall, backstage at a concert venue, when Ian refused to pay royalties for Simone having recorded one of her songs.

 In 1985, Simone fired a gun at a record company executive, whom she accused of stealing royalties.
 Simone said she had been trying to kill him but missed.
-In 1995, while living in France, she shot and wounded her neighbor's son with an air gun after his laughter disturbed her concentration and she perceived his response to her complaints as racial insults.
+In 1995, while living in France, she shot and wounded her neighbor's son with an air gun after his laughter disturbed her concentration on practicing piano, and she perceived his response to her complaints as racial insults.
 She was sentenced to eight months in jail, which was suspended pending a psychiatric evaluation and treatment.

 According to a biographer, Simone took medication from the mid-1960s onward, although this was supposedly only known to a small group of intimates.
 After her death, the medication was confirmed as the anti-psychotic Trilafon (perphenazine), which Simone's friends and caretakers sometimes illegally mixed into her food without her knowledge when she refused to follow her treatment plan.
-This fact kept from the public until 2004 when a biography, Break Down and Let It All Out, written by Sylvia Hampton and David Nathan of her UK fan club, was published posthumously.
+This fact was kept from the public until 2004 when a biography, Break Down and Let It All Out, written by Sylvia Hampton and David Nathan of her UK fan club, was published posthumously.